oxcompsoc/www-content/learn/resources/lesson_3/index.md

     print absolute(-5)
     # => 5

 This function, called `absolute` takes a parameter `x`.
-When the function is called, for example with  `absolute(5)`, then `x` is assigned the value `5`, and the function is run from top to bottom.
-Just like with loops, here the indentation is important, so the "body" of the function is all the code indented to the right immediately below the function definition (which is the line which says `def absolute(x):`).
+When the function is called, for example with  `absolute(5)`, then `x` is assigned the value `5`, and the function is run from top to bottom, just like a function with no parameters.

+#### Return values

 This function also introduced the `return` keyword, which lets a function stop executing immediately, and return a result to the code that initially called the function.

-So if python executes `absolute(5)`, then after checking `x>0`, which returns `True` (as in this case `x` has the value `5`), python will see the line `return x`, so it will stop executing the function, and return the value `x` (which here is `5`).
-So if we write `print absolute(5)` then as `absolute(5)` returns `5`, we expect python to `print 5`, which it does indeed do.
+If python executes `absolute(5)`, then after checking `x > 0`, which is true (because, remember `x` is 5), python will see the line `return x`, so it will stop executing the function, and return the value of `x` (which is 5).
+So if we write `print absolute(5)` then as `absolute(5)` returns `5`, we expect python to `print 5`.

+The next time we run the `absolute` function, we give it `-5` as the parameter.
+Which makes `x > 0` no longer true, resulting in the line `return -x` being called.
+Because `x` is -5, this makes `-x` +5 (or just 5), so we get python printing `5` again.

+#### Defining a function

-So to define a function, write `def functionName(param1, param2):`.
-You can have zero or more parameters.
-Then add in the function code below the definition remembering to indent it to right, and then unindent when you are done.
+We write `def functionName(param1, param2, ...):` to define a function.

+ * You can have zero or more parameters.
+ * Add in the function code below the definition, remembering to indent it further right than the definition (by atleast 4 spaces).

+#### Calling a function

 To call a function, write `functionName(value1, value2)`.

-This has the effect of running the code in the function, with "param1" equal to the value "value1", and analogously for any other parameters.
+This has the effect of running the code in the function, with `param1` equal to the value `value1`, and analogously for any other parameters.

 You'll often hear the terms "argument" and "parameter" used when talking about functions.
-In this example `x` is a "parameter" because it is in the function definition (`def absolute(x):`).
-When the function is called, for example like: `absolute(5)`, we call 5 an "argument" to the function.
-When the function is run, we say that "the parameter `x` will take the value `5`".
-Don't worry if this all sounds totally crazy, functions will make a great deal of sense once you start to use them.
+In this example `param1` is a "parameter" because it is in the function definition (`def functionName(param1, param2, ...):`).

+In the above example of a function call, we call `value1` an "argument" to the function.
+When the function is run, we say that "the parameter `param1` will take the value `value1`".
+Functions may see complicated at first, but they will make more sense when you begin to use them

 #### Feeling familiar?

 It turns out that functions are in fact not new, you've been using loads of them! `print`, `len`, `raw_input`, `range`, and even `turtle.right` are all functions!
 Functions are a really useful way of taking a chunk of code, giving it a name, and making it reusable.
-Lets see one more function:

-    def max(x,y):
-        if(x>y):
-            return x;
-        else:
-            return y;

-    print max(5,6)

 #### Uses of functions